 In discussing and detailing the concept and implication of Surrogate Partner Therapy, David strips the process into stages that do not overburden the reader with terminology.
 Noticeably the book does not contain many references to sex in its crudest and stereotypical form, a fact that will be an undoubted disappointment to any reader seeking some sort of titillation.

 A chapter containing case studies of clients who have benefited from Surrogate Partner Therapy is respectfully written and necessary for the reader to appreciate the practical problems that can exist and the solutions that lie within.
 Another chapter chronicles frequently asked questions and some perhaps rarely discussed which gives the reader the opportunity to debate within its pages issues that David has explained throughout the book.

 The first and final chapters are a personal journey for David; and an emotional one both for the author and the reader.
-David looks at the formative years of his work, the conflicts he faced with the passing of Jane Brown through breast cancer, and the strength gained from a new vision of the Happy Dream Project, which will offer hope to those struggling to come to terms with cancer and their own sexuality.
+David looks at the formative years of his work and the conflicts he faced with the passing of Jane Brown through breast cancer.

 Sexual Surrogate Partner Therapy is an honest and genuine work that is clearly aimed not just to inform but also to inspire and it succeeds through the sensitivity of the words written and the subject discussed, which embraces rather than confuses those reading it.
 In short, the book un-patronisingly treats the reader as an adult, in what is after all an adult subject to discuss.